This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Slice the Brie Crosswise: Place the wheel of brie flat on your cutting board and carefully slice horizontally through the middle of the brie, like you’re cutting a bagel in half.
+• Slice the Brie Wheel: Place the wheel of brie flat on your cutting board and carefully slice horizontally through the middle of the brie, like you’re cutting a bagel in half.
 Set the top half off to the side.

 1 wheel brie